 Coordinates of three marked reference points inside the vehicle compartment are recorded precrash to establish the postcrash coordinate system.
-For most vehicles, the reference points will be taken on the vehicle structure below the rear passenger seatpan cushion.
+For most vehicles, the reference points will be taken on the right rear passenger-side door, or the vehicle structure below the rear-passenger seatpan cushion.